-Most programs at JPU are designed to be completed in four semesters, which can be a duration of two years if the student attends fall/spring/summer semesters or a shorter period of time if the student attends fall/spring/summer semesters.
-All semesters are fifteen weeks long.
+Most programs at JPU are designed to be completed in four semesters at a full-time status, which can be a duration of two years if the student attends fall/spring semesters or a shorter period of time if the student attends fall/spring/summer semesters.
+All semesters are 16 weeks.
 Students who wish to pursue a more traditional route will generally enroll for fall and spring semesters, which begin in September and January respectively.
-Students who wish to pursue an accelerated path may enroll in all three (fall/spring/summer) 15-week semesters and complete the program in roughly 16 to 18 months.
-Four semesters following the accelerated path can be completed in order for the student to complete the minimum required number of clinical internship hours for programs requiring a clinical internship.
+Students who wish to pursue an accelerated path may enroll in all three (fall/spring/summer) 16-week semesters and complete the program in roughly 16 to 18 months.
+Four semesters following the accelerated path can be completed in roughly 16 months (ex. fall, spring, summer, fall).
+An additional few months may be required in order for the student to complete the minimum required number of clinical internship hours for programs requiring a clinical internship.